Bochov: Sights

 The main landmark of Bochov is the Church of Saint Michael the Archangel.
 It was built in the late Gothic style in the 15th century and rebuilt ito its present early Baroque form in 1666–1667, after it was damages by a fire.
 In the 18th century, further modifications were made.

-The landmark of the town square is the Baroque town hall, which dates from 1818.
+A notable landmark of the town square is the Baroque town hall, which dates from 1818.
 In the middle of the town square is a massive granite fountain from the 18th century.

 A tourist destination is a ruin of the Hartenštejn Castle on a hill near the town.
 It was built in the 1460s–1470s and belonged to the best defense systems in Bohemia, but already in 1573, it was abandoned.
 The reconstructed tower of Hartenštejn Castle now serves as an observation tower.

 The predecessor of Hartenštejn was Hungerberg Castle, located on the outskirts of Bochov.
 It was founded in the 14th century and most likely ruined in 1469.
 Only a moat and a rampart have survived from the castle to this day.

 In Javorná is the Javorná Castle and the Church of Saint John of Nepomuk.
 The Baroque castle was built in 1729–1730 on the site of a fortress from the 14th century.
 The church, located next to the castle, was originally a castle chapel.

 The Church of Saint Leonard is located in Údrč.
-The originally Gothic church was rebuilt in the Neoclassical style after a fire in 1783.
+This originally Gothic church was rebuilt in the Neoclassical style after a fire in 1783.